qbix-tech/monorepo-nest/README.md

-# Monorepo Starter for Typescript Project
+# Monorepo Example for NestJS

-This is a starter template for a monorepo typescript project.
+This is a monorepo example for NestJS with drizzle and common database schema package.